 How to protect your trade mark in Estonia?

-Procedures relating to the registration of a trade mark can be performed by an applicant or a patent attorney authorised by the applicant.
-A person with no residence, seat or commercial or industrial enterprise operating in Estonia must authorise a patent attorney as a representative, except for filing an application for registration of a trade mark.
+Procedures relating to the registration of a trade mark can be performed by an applicant or by a patent attorney authorised by the applicant.
+A person with no residence, seat or commercial or industrial enterprise operating in Estonia must authorise a patent attorney as a representative, except for filing an application.

-Before filing the application it is important to think through thoroughly the goods and services for which protection will be required as after acceptance of the application it is not possible to add any goods or services.
-The application fee depends on the number of classes of the goods and/or services listed in the application.
+Before filing the application it is important to thoroughly think through the goods and services for which protection will be required as after acceptance of the application it is not possible to add any goods or services.
+The application fee depends on the number of classes of the goods or services listed in the application.
 Assistance for the classification of the goods and services can be found in the database TMclass.

 It is very important for the applicant to follow the due dates for making amendments and corrections to the application as well as for the payment of fees.
 If the applicant fails to respond by the due date the processing of the application will be terminated.
 Therefore correct contact details should be submitted to the Estonian Patent Office in order to receive the corresponding notices.